wp-plugins/photospace/readme.txt

 == Changelog ==
+= 1.4 =
+* Fixed - Height option not working
+* Tidied option page

 = 1.3 =
-* Added jQuery enqueueing
+* Added - jQuery enqueueing

 = 1.2 =
-* Added support for multiple galleries on a page.
+* Added - Support for multiple galleries on a page.
 Although each gallery must be generated from an individual post.

 = 1.1 =
-* Added controls option
+* Added - Controls option
-* Added Download option
+* Added - Download option
-* Fixed Keyboard nav from interfering with forms
+* Fixed - Keyboard nav from interfering with forms

 = 1.0 =
 * This is the first version